 The scale.
 Ecuador’s trade ministry projects export growth to the United States of around 15 percent a year through 2030.

-Ecuador has quietly signed the most consequential trade deal in its history with the United States, stripping a costly surcharge off billions of dollars of exports.
-It is a milestone for a small economy betting heavily on Washington.
+Ecuador has quietly signed the most important trade deal in its history with the United States.
+It strips a costly surcharge off billions of dollars of exports, a milestone for a small economy betting heavily on Washington.

 Ecuador’s Trade Deal With Washington Is a Quiet Turning Point.
 (Photo Internet reproduction)